JoelLindberg/httpserver-lab/README.md

-# HTTP Server
+# HTTP Server Lab

 **What:** A study of HTTP/1.1 by implementing it as a simple server

 **Goal:** Serve a standard "GET / HTTP/1.1" request from Firefox and Chrome

 **Why and how:** Experiment to learn more about the transport (tcp) and application protocols (http) as it's so widely used today (and growing).
 I decided to approach this with a reverse engineering mindset while also looking at any protocol documentation that can be found.
-Using tools such as netcat/telnet, network trace (tcpdump/wireshark) and my own custom tcp client to create dummy requests during development leading up to the final goal.
+Using tools such as netcat/telnet, network trace (tcpdump/wireshark) and my own custom tcp client to create dummy requests during the development.

 * Learn about the HTTP protocol by implementing a simple HTTP server
 * Learn about concurrency (processes, threads, async)